renovatebot/renovate/docs/usage/configuration-options.md

 When the `lockfileVersion` is higher than `1` in `package-lock.json`, remediations are only possible when changes are made to `package.json`.

 This is considered a feature flag with the aim to remove it and default to this behavior once it has been more widely tested.

+## translationsFilePath

+This option specific the PO(Portable Object) file's path.
+Renovate use the default single domain "messages" for i18n.
+You can translate your own edition by inovke `msginit` program, and then invoke `msgmerge` program to add more `msgid`.

 ## updateInternalDeps